 Limits to reducing your expenses

 However, there is something important about reducing your expenses.
 There is only so much you can do.
-If you are really putting a lot of effort on it, you can reduce it a lot.
+If you are really putting a lot of effort into it, you can reduce it a lot.
 But some people will start to get stuck at some point when you cannot spend less without reducing your quality of life.
 This point is different for each person.
 Some people are willing to live with very little to retire.
 On the other hand, some people are not willing to go very far.
 But once you reach that point, the only way to reach FI faster is to grow your income.
 On the other hand, growing your income is almost limitless.
 Of course, it will not necessarily be easy.

 Finally, there is something that not everybody is thinking about.
 First, the reductions that you make to your expenses should last through retirement.
 That means that if you cut your expenses really low, you need to be ready to live at this low-level of expenses.
 And do not forget about something very important.
 You will have much more free time after retirement.
 If you plan to travel more or if you plan to do new things, it is quite possible that you end up spending more in retirement than when you are working.